 By Mike Stone and Greg Roumeliotis

-(Reporting by Mike Stone in Washington, D.C. and Greg Roumeliotis in New York; Additional reporting by Ismail Shakil in Bengaluru; Editing by Lisa Shumaker and Sandra Maler)
+(Reporting by Mike Stone and Greg Roumeliotis in New York; Editing by David Gregorio)